offline-function-calling/sdk/docs/bench/index.md

     Note that this page is a work in progress.
 Not all things mentioned on this page are complete, and some links may be broken.

-A benchmark for function calling among various cloud-based and offline models exists in the form of the [Berkley Function Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html).
+A benchmark for function calling among various cloud-based and offline models exists in the form of the [Berkeley Function Calling Leaderboard](https://gorilla.cs.berkeley.edu/leaderboard.html).
 This project builds on top of this benchmark in the following ways.

 ### Providing special prompts to the models